 Tranvía de Sóller

 Tranvía de Sóller is the tram system that runs through the sun-blessed, citrus grove-enveloped town of Sóller.
-It operates through the centre of town, all the way to the seafront, which makes it a fab and fun way to journey around this part of Majorca.
+It operates through the centre of town, all the way to the seafront, which makes it a fab and fun way to journey around this part of Majorca, especially if you've got the kids in tow.
 The vintage carts have a charming Spanish look, so take walking off the agenda that day.

 Sandwiched between the capital, Palma, and Sóller, Bunyola is a postcard scene of faded beiges that'll enchant you.
 A railway line connects this traditional town to more of the island, while a modest scattering of shops and cafés fill the centre.
 Keep an eye out for the chief church-lined square, as well as token bursts of street art.